pcda17/pcda17.github.io/week-01.md

 Unix-like operating systems are based on a metaphor: a nested set of directories and data files, forming a tree structure that begins at the root directory `/`.
 A benefit of this arrangement is that each file can be uniquely identified using a pathname of the following format:`/Users/yourname/Desktop/file.txt`.

-At any given moment in a shell session, the user occupies a particular “working directory” within this tree structure.
-Enter the command `pwd` (“print working directory”) to see your current location.
+At any given moment in a shell session, the user occupies a particular "working directory” within this tree structure.
+Enter the command `pwd` ("print working directory”) to see your current location.

     pwd